hashbangcode/drupal_batch_examples/README.md

 can then run the update hooks again by either running `drush updatedb` or by logging in and visiting `/update.php`.

+# Resources

+We have written some articles about the Batch API and the above examples so show how they work in detail.
+- Drupal 11: An Introduction To Batch Processing With The Batch API https://www.hashbangcode.com/article/drupal-11-introduction-batch-processing-batch-api
+- Drupal 11: Batch Operations Built Into Drupal https://www.hashbangcode.com/article/drupal-11-batch-operations-built-drupal
+- Drupal 11: Adding Operations To Running Batches https://www.hashbangcode.com/article/drupal-11-adding-operations-running-batches
+- Drupal 11: Using The Batch API To Process CSV Files https://www.hashbangcode.com/article/drupal-11-using-batch-api-process-csv-files
+- Drupal 11: Using The Finished State In Batch Processing https://www.hashbangcode.com/article/drupal-11-using-finished-state-batch-processing
+- Drupal 11: Batch Processing Using Drush https://www.hashbangcode.com/article/drupal-11-batch-processing-using-drush
+- All articles tagged with "Batch API" -> https://www.hashbangcode.com/tag/batch-api

 # Thanks

 - Some of the batch process and finishing code is taken from